sillsdev/DesktopAnalytics.net/ReadMe.md

 DesktopAnalytics.net
 ===============================

-SegmentIO provides a nice <i>server-oriented</i> library in [Analytics.net](https://github.com/segmentio/Analytics.NET).
+[Segment.IO](http://segment.io) provides a nice <i>server-oriented</i> library in [Analytics.net](https://github.com/segmentio/Analytics.NET).
 This project is just one little class that wraps that to provide some standard behavior needed by <i>desktop</i> applications:

 + Supplies guids for user ids, saves that in a Settings file
 + Set $Browser to the Operating System Version (e.g. "Windows 8").